All About Restaurant Liquor Licenses

 How to Apply for a Liquor License

-The sale of alcohol can boost restaurant profits because liquor and beer have great profit margins and low labor cost (it’s a lot easier and faster to prepare a martini than a hamburger with fries).
+The sale of alcohol can boost restaurant profits substantially due to great profit margins with most wines, hard liquors, and beer.
+Likewise, preparation provides comparatively lower hourly volume labor costs—it’s a lot easier and faster to prepare a martini than a hamburger with fries.
 However, selling alcohol comes with responsibilities.
 States don’t want just anyone selling liquor.
 Therefore they require restaurants and businesses to apply for a liquor license.

 Specific liquor laws vary from state to state and even from town to town.
 Here are just a few of the areas that general liquor laws cover:

-Liquor laws that directly affect restaurants, pubs, and taverns also vary.
-Here are few laws you may find throughout the United States:
+Liquor laws directly affecting restaurants, pubs, and taverns also vary.
+A few laws you may find throughout the United States include:

-- No discounts on liquor- no happy hour or two-for-one specials.
+- No discounts on liquor like happy hour or two-for-one specials

-- Wholesale beer, wine, and liquor vendors cannot sell to a restaurant that does not have a valid liquor license.
+- Wholesale beer, wine, and liquor vendors cannot sell to a restaurant not in possession of a valid liquor license

-- Insurance companies will not cover claims related to alcohol if there is no valid liquor license in place.
+- Insurance companies' refusal to cover claims related to alcohol against venues not in possession of a valid liquor license

 Types of Liquor Licenses

-Within the hospitality industry are many different types of liquor licenses.
+Many different types of liquor licenses exist across the hospitality industry.
 Some allow only beer and wine, while others allow all hard liquor.
 Here are the most common types of licenses for new restaurants: